PmagPy/PmagPy/pmagpy_tests/README.md

         def tearDown(self):  # the tearDown function will run at the end of each test in your class os.chdir(WD)   # in this case, I want to make sure we always end up back in our start directory

-        def test_igrf_output(self):  # any function in the TestIGRF class that starts with test_ will be treated as a unittest result = ipmag.igrf([1999.1, 30, 20, 50])
+        def test_igrf_output(self):  # any function in the TestIGRF class that starts with "test_" will be treated as a unittest result = ipmag.igrf([1999.1, 30, 20, 50])
             for num, item in enumerate(result):
                 self.assertAlmostEqual(item, self.reference[num])   # unittest.TestCase has many helpful assert methods (see linked documentation below)

-More documentation about creating and running unittests can be found [here](https://docs.python.org/2/library/unittest.html)
+More documentation about creating and running unittests can be found [here](https://docs.python.org/2/library/unittest.html).